 20. Organic salsa: Love it!!!
 Delicious, great quality, and such low price!
 It tastes so much better than Pace and the like, there’s really no comparison!

-Salsa, corn chips, sweet potato chips, vegetable chips, energy bars, granola bars, cereal, quinoa, honey, agave nectar, coconut oil, coffee, juice, milk, soy milk, apple sauce, preserves, canned beans, canned tomatoes, soup, chicken broth, marinara sauce, pasta, mayonnaise, and refrigerated packaged lettuces.
+Salsa, corn chips, sweet potato chips, vegetable chips, energy bars, granola bars, cereal, quinoa, honey, agave nectar, coconut oil, coffee, juice, milk, soy milk, apple sauce, preserves, canned beans, canned tomatoes, soup, chicken broth, marinara sauce, pasta, mayonnaise, fresh produce, and refrigerated packaged lettuces.
 And, at times, grass-fed ground beef!

 Gluten Free Foods